 Until the 1970s, Irish law prohibited pubs from opening on March 17 as a mark of respect for this religious day.
 Oh, how times have changed!

 11. Corned beef and cabbage(also known as bacon and cabbage) are traditional foods eaten on this holiday.

-Enjoying these St Patrick’s day facts?
+Are you enjoying these St Patrick’s day facts?
 Get your weekly dose of Irish straight to your inbox every Friday here.

-The closest and cheapest thing the Irish could get their hands on in terms of cured meats was salt pork — meat that’s similar to bacon.
+Last week, I posted on my Facebook page asking what everyone typically eats on St Patrick’s day, and over 500 people commented on Guinness!
+Haha.
+But from the Middle Ages until sometime in the 19th century, the Irish were known for producing salted meats.
+The closest and cheapest thing the Irish could get their hands on in terms of cured meats was salt pork — meat similar to bacon.
 It was a staple for the Irish and could be found in almost every home.